pulumi/docs/content/docs/tutorials/cloudfx/_index.md

 ## Getting Started

-The easiest way to start with the Cloud Framework is to follow one of the tutorials for adoption:
+The easiest way to start with the Cloud Framework is to follow one of the tutorials:

 * [A simple serverless REST API]({{< relref "rest-api" >}}): Deploy cloud-agnostic managed REST API
 * [A simple containerized app]({{< relref "service" >}}): Deploy cloud-agnostic containerized services